new york internal medicine

 Although this position is largely clinical, there may be opportunities to take part in projects to improve the practice.
 Such opportunities, if available, will be presented to the rotator but at the preceptor's discretion.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in family medicine or internal medicine will find this rotation useful.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.